 - Check the company logo is as per the requirement and at a specific location.

-- Check if the mouse has a scroller on the top and also the light on the bottom of the mouse.
+- Check if the mouse has a scroller and the light on the bottom.

 - Check the identification and specification details sticker will be present on the backside.

 - Check the width, height, and weight as per the requirement.

 - Check the optical region works as per the requirement.